m0u/SpeciesRanking/README.md

 2. **Diet composition matrix** — used to construct the food-web adjacency graph
 3. **Keystone indices** — used as reference rankings for model validation

-These variables serve as the core ecological inputs for species importance prediction, GraphSAGE training, Random Forest benchmarking, and extinction-cascade simulation.
+These variables serve as the core ecological inputs for species importance prediction.

 ##  Ranking Similarity Workflow